zilch/type-route/docs/guides/preventing-navigation.md

 - `route` - What the next route would have been had the navigation gone through.
 - `retry` - A function giving you the ability to retry this navigation attempt, for instance, after the blocker is removed.

-In practice preventing navigation may look something like the this:
+In practice, preventing navigation may look something like the this:

 ```tsx
 const unblock = session.block(update => {